CTCycle/NISTADS-Adsorption-Modeling/README.md

 **4) Predict adsorption of compounds:** Run *inference/adsorption_prediction.py* to use the pretrained NISTADS model and predict adsorption of compounds based on pressure.

-**5) Setup and Maintenance:** allows running some options command such as *install project in editable mode* to run the developer model project installation, and *remove logs* to remove all logs saved in *resources/logs*.
+**5) Setup and Maintenance:** execute optional commands such as *Install project into environment* to run the developer model project installation, *update project* to pull the last updates from github, and *remove logs* to remove all logs saved in *resources/logs*.

 **6) Exit:** close the program immediately